-The classic approach to bringing traffic to your trade show booth is the big product reveal, but what if you’re in the middle of a development cycle and don’t have a major announcement?
+The classic approach for big product reveals is to bring traffic to your trade show booth or event, but what if you’re in the middle of a development cycle and don’t have a major announcement?

 One of the companies we work with took advantage of a brilliant alternative — asking prospects to sign up to receive a new white paper highlighting the new technology.
 This formula delivered fantastic results!

-A hands-on demo at your booth is always great, but technical papers give you another easy way to build a conversation around a particular product, technology, or use case.
+A hands-on demo at your booth is always great, but technical papers, guides, or checklists give you another easy way to build a conversation around a particular product, technology, or use case.
 By offering to send prospects a PDF, you not only provide value but also create an opportunity to capture contact information and bring them into an ongoing nurture campaign.
 If you’ve got a couple of technical papers on hand, you can even use them to segment your prospects by interest area.

 Use the (free) 7 Marketing Basics white paper checklist to find out how to make the most of your technical PDF, white paper, checklist, or guide.